SFusion: Self-attention based N-to-One Multimodal Fusion Block: Introduction

-To tackle the above problems, we propose a transformer based multimodal fusion block, TFusion.
-As shown in Fig.~\ref{fig1}(d), it can handle any number of input data instead of fixing its number.
-In addition, TFusion is a learning-based fusion strategy that consists of two components: the correlation extraction (CE) module and the modal attention (MA) module.
-In the CE module, multiple transformer layers are employed \cite{vsp:17,ala:21}.
-Feature representations extracted from available modalities are projected as tokens and fed into the transformer layers to learn multimodal correlations in the CE module.
+Transformer has achieved success in the field of computer vision, demonstrating that self-attention mechanism has the ability to capture the latent correlation of image tokens.
+However, no work has explored the effectiveness of self-attention mechanism on the N-to-One fusion, where N is variable during training, rather than fixed.
+Furthermore, the calculation of self-attention does not require a fixed number of tokens as input, which represents a potential for handling missing data.
+Therefore, we propose a self-attention based fusion block (SFusion) to tackle the problems of the above fusion strategies.
+As shown in Fig.~\ref{fig1}(d), SFusion can handle any number of input data instead of fixing its number.
+In addition, SFusion is a learning-based fusion strategy that consists of two components: the correlation extraction (CE) module and the modal attention (MA) module.
+In the CE module, feature representations extracted from available modalities are projected as tokens and fed into the self-attention layers to learn multimodal correlations.
 Based on these correlations, a modal softmax function is proposed to generate weight maps in the MA module.
 Finally, it builds a shared feature representation by fusing the varying inputs with the weight maps.

-The contributions of this work are: \begin{itemize} \item We proposed a TFusion block, which is a data-dependent fusion strategy.
+The contributions of this work are: \begin{itemize} \item We propose SFusion, which is a data-dependent fusion strategy without impersonating missing modalities.
 It can learn the latent correlations between different modalities and builds a shared representation adaptively.
-The entire fusion process is based on available modalities without completing missing ones.

-\item The TFusion is not limited to specific deep learning architectures.
-It takes inputs from any kind of upstream processing model and serves as the input of the downstream decision model, which enables applying the TFusion to various backbone networks for different tasks.
+\item The SFusion is not limited to specific deep learning architectures.
+It takes inputs from any kind of upstream processing model and serves as the input of the downstream decision model, which enables applying the SFusion to various backbone networks for different tasks.

 \item We provide qualitative and quantitative performance evaluations on activity recognition with the SHL~\cite{shl:19} dataset and brain tumor segmentation with the BraTS2020~\cite{brats:20} dataset.
-The results show the superiority of TFusion over competing fusion strategies.
+The results show the superiority of SFusion over competing fusion strategies.

 \end{itemize}